gorohoroh/rider-visual-studio-asp.net-core-fundamentals/README.md

 </ol>

 <h3>Observations: Rider :yellow_heart:</h3>
-<p>Rider is doing great in terms of package.json editing but disappoints when editing script references
+<p>Rider is doing great in terms of <em>package.json</em> editing but disappoints when editing script references
     (path completion).</p>
 <ol>
     <li>Adding a few more dependencies into <em>package.json</em>.
 The <em>Update Dependencies</em> popup is late to
-        show up this time but there's also a quick-fix to run npm install that is available earlier, nice!<br>
+        show up this time but there's also a quick-fix to run <code>npm install</code> that is available earlier, nice!<br>
         <img src="images/rider_qf_npm_install.png">
     </li>
     <li>Typing script references by hand.
 Tried to go up to project folder in path completion but weirdly enough, it